Specification

 Plugin configuration objects:

-Plugin configuration objects may contain additional fields than the ones defined here.
-The runtime MUST pass through these fields, unchanged, to the plugin, as defined in section 3.
+Plugin configuration objects may contain additional fields beyond the ones defined here.
+The runtime MUST pass through these fields, unchanged, to the invoked plugin, as defined in section 3.

 Required keys: